 Do you hear this often or all the time?

 Does the sound bother you a lot?

 If you answered yes to any of these questions, you may have tinnitus.
 Tinnitus therapy can quiet the noise in your ears and may be right for you.
-Call us today at 888-344-0818.
+Call or text us today at 888-344-0818.

 Tinnitus (tin-NY-tus) is a common condition where a person experiences a ringing, rushing or buzzing in the ears.
 Tinnitus will not cause you to go deaf, but its presence may affect your daily activities.
 Our professionals can help recommend a course of action to deal with this persistent problem.
 Each person has an individual response to treatment; our goal is to work with you to relieve this condition.

 Roughly 25 million Americans have experience tinnitus, a symptom associated with many forms of hearing problems.
 (It can also be a symptom of other health problems.)

 - Hearing Loss: Most people who have tinnitus also have some kind of hearing loss.

 - Loud Noise: Exposure to loud noise can cause permanent hearing loss and tinnitus.
 Continued exposure can make the tinnitus and hearing loss become worse.

 - Medication: More than 200 medicines, including aspirin, can cause tinnitus.
 If you have tinnitus and you take medicine, ask your doctor or pharmacist whether your medicine could be the cause.